JonathanGuberman/see-you/README.md

 ## Future development

 To be honest, this is probably as far as this project goes.
-In the off chance that I decide to take it further, here are some improvements I'd like to make:
+On the off chance that I decide to take it further, here are some improvements I'd like to make:

 * Proper argument parsing to allow non-positional arguments and a proper flag for disabling colour
 * Taking a list of salutations as an argument, from which one would be randomly selected